 What exactly is farro?

-Farro is a highly nutritious, ancient whole grain boasting a deeply nutty flavor and a remarkably chewy texture.
-It digests very slowly, making it a spectacular ingredient for easy meatless dinner ideas.
+Farro is an ancient whole grain with a delicious nutty flavor and a chewy texture.
+It is packed with fiber and protein, which makes it a fantastic, filling ingredient for meatless dinners.

 Is farro gluten-free?

-No, farro is a specific type of ancient wheat, meaning it naturally contains gluten.
-If you absolutely need a 100% gluten-free option for your plant based stuffed bell peppers, you can very easily swap the cooked farro for cooked quinoa or brown rice in this recipe.
+No, farro is a specific type of ancient wheat, which means it naturally contains gluten.
+If you need a gluten-free substitute, you can use cooked brown rice or quinoa in this recipe.

 Why is the Mediterranean Diet so good for inflammation?